Playbooks Assembly Language (PBAsm)¶

 Structured Output Protocol¶

-Unlike traditional assembly that modifies CPU registers, PBASM instructions produce structured outputs that the runtime can parse and verify:
+Unlike traditional assembly that modifies CPU registers, PBAsm instructions produce structured outputs that the runtime can parse and verify:

 Variable Operations¶

-Similar to how assembly instructions modify CPU registers, but operates on named variables with semantic meaning.Function Calls¶
+Similar to how assembly instructions modify CPU registers, but operates on named variables with semantic meaning.
+Variables must include type annotations:$varname:type

-Unlike traditional CALL instructions that use memory addresses, PBASM uses semantic function names with typed parameters.Trigger Events (LLM Interrupts)¶
+Unlike traditional CALL instructions that use memory addresses, PBAsm uses semantic function names with typed parameters.
+All function calls must be wrapped in backticks and use valid Python syntax.Trigger Events (LLM Interrupts)¶

 Source Format (Playbooks Language)¶